delphinefoo/memory-game/Readme.md

-# Sites I built

-I love building things in JavaScript, HTML and CSS.
-This is a repo full of stuff I've built.
+# Memory Game

+An in-browser Memory game made with love, for my niece Madi.
+Built with jQuery, JS, HTML and CSS.